Tonya Hancock

 Legislative style

-Proactive sponsor of resolutions recognizing cultural events and honoring community contributions, with a focus on youth safety and environmental initiatives.
+Proactive sponsor of resolutions recognizing community contributions and cultural events, with a focus on public safety and environmental issues.

 Notable recent actions

-• Sponsoring a resolution recognizing September 15 through October 15, 2025, as Hispanic Heritage Month in Nashville.
+• Resolution recognizing September 15 through October 15 as Hispanic Heritage Month in Nashville.

-• Sponsoring a resolution supporting the Office of Youth Safety and requesting a sustainable approach to youth policy.
+• Resolution supporting the Office of Youth Safety and requesting a sustainable approach to Youth Policy.

 Voting record